HHS/Head-Start-TTADP/docs/adr/0018-audit-log-archive.md

 The main advantage of implementing an archiving strategy now is that our application performance will not be impacted by rapidly growing audit log data.
 The production backups will operate as they do now without unnecessary slowdowns.
 A disadvantage of this option is that we will need to dedicate resources to implement, test and monitor the solution.

 ## Decision
-After evaluating the advantages and disadvantages of both alternatives, we have decided to proceed with the second option: Quarterly Archiving to S3 using Node.js cron.
+After evaluating the advantages and disadvantages of both alternatives, we have decided to proceed with the second option: Periodic Archiving to S3 using Node.js cron.

 ## Consequences
 The chosen alternative has the following consequences:

-1. Compliance with Data Retention Policy: Since we are not proposing to archive the primary data, archiving the audit logs quarterly aligns with the data retention period specified by OCIO, ensuring compliance with organizational policies and regulatory requirements.
+1. Compliance with Data Retention Policy: Since we are not proposing to archive the primary data, archiving the audit logs periodically aligns with the data retention period specified by OCIO, ensuring compliance with organizational policies and regulatory requirements.

-2. Timely Data Archiving: By implementing a quarterly archiving process, we ensure that the audit logs are regularly backed up and archived.
+2. Timely Data Archiving: By implementing a periodic archiving process, we ensure that the audit logs are regularly backed up and archived.
 This minimizes the risk of data loss or corruption and facilitates easier retrieval if needed.

-3. Reduced Storage Burden: Archiving the audit logs quarterly helps manage storage requirements effectively.
+3. Reduced Storage Burden: Archiving the audit logs periodically helps manage storage requirements effectively.
 By offloading older data to S3, we can free up space in the production database, optimizing its performance.

 4. Data Security: The utilization of server-side encryption in the S3 bucket ensures that the archived audit logs are stored securely at rest.